 - Committee meetings should be held at least once a year, or more frequently if requested by your committee.
-Meeting with your committee will help to assure that "satisfactory progress", required for continued stipend support, can be documented, and will help focus your research efforts. - You should talk to both your Dissertation Advisor and your Committee Chair several weeks prior to the meeting to discuss what progress and problems need to be brought to the attention of the committee. - In consultation with your Dissertation Advisor and Dissertation Committee Chair, prepare a written report describing your project goals and progress.
+Meeting with your committee will help to assure that "satisfactory progress", required for continued stipend support, can be documented, and will help focus your research efforts. - The student should talk to both their Dissertation Advisor and Committee Chair several weeks prior to the meeting to discuss what progress and problems need to be brought to the attention of the committee.
+This discussion should also include specific objectives of the meeting (e.g., determine readiness to defend dissertation and plan for defense date, etc.) - In consultation with your Dissertation Advisor and Dissertation Committee Chair, prepare a written report describing your project goals and progress.
 Include a brief background, progress and the topic(s) that will be discussed at the meeting.
 Any changes in the research plan should be clearly described.
-The document should be about 10-15 pages in length and have the same format as the dissertation proposal.
-Include an updated CV and a timeline to graduation.
-You might consider including a Dissertation Outline and copies of manuscripts in progress, submitted, or published.
-These documents should be distributed to your committee at least one week prior to the meeting. - Prepare an Individual Development Plan (IDP) for your committee.
-Contact the Graduate Program Coordinator to obtain a template.

-• The timeline to graduation can be a bulleted list or a formal timeline embedded in your progress report; or annotations within your dissertation outline indicating expected dates of completion for individual projects or chapters.
-Consult with your Dissertation Advisor and Dissertation Committee Chair for specifics.
+The document should be 10-15 pages in length double-spaced including figures and have the same format as the dissertation proposal. - Include an updated CV, IDP and a timeline to graduation. - The student should include a Dissertation Outline (if within 1-2 years of defending) and copies of manuscripts in progress, submitted, or published.
+These documents should be distributed to your committee at least one week prior to the meeting. - The timeline to graduation can be a bulleted list or a formal timeline embedded in your progress report; or annotations within your dissertation outline indicating expected dates of completion for individual projects or chapters.
+Consult with your Dissertation Advisor and Dissertation Committee Chair for specifics. - In addition to the written report, the student typically presents a summary of their research progress either at the Committee Meeting, or prior as part of a departmental seminar (e.g., Fifth Semester Seminar).
+The oral summary should address the main points in the written document.